Featured content

 Looking ahead, Su told financial analysts that AMD’s data-center AI business is on track to draw revenue in the “tens of billions of dollars” by 2027.
 She also said that over the next three to five years, AMD expects its data-center AI revenue to enjoy a compound annual growth rate (CAGR) of over 80%.

-AMD’s roadmap points to updates that will likely focus on further boosting performance, productivity and scalability.
-The company might accomplish that by offering more streamlined build and packaging systems, more optimized training and inferencing, and broader hardware support.
+AMD’s roadmap points to updates that will focus on further boosts to performance, productivity and scalability.
+The company may accomplish these gains by offering more streamlined build and packaging systems, more optimized training and inferencing, and broader hardware support.
+It’s also reasonable to expect improved virtualization and multi-tenant support.

 That said, if you want your speculation about future AI-centric ROCm improvements to be as accurate as possible, your best bet may be to ask an AI chatbot…powered by Supermicro and AMD, of course.